Skip to content

 The geometric design makes a big statement, but could easily be sized down for a living room or dining room.

-Sherwin Williams Acacia Haze Bedroom
+Sherwin Williams Acacia Haze in the Bedroom

 Here we see Acacia Haze not so much in a bedroom, as it is in a bedroom closet: